Cartilage Piercing Infections – Causes, Symptoms & Treatment

 Use an antibacterial spray

 Topical antibiotics can help get rid of an infection faster.
-But be sure to use a spray, like Bactine.
+Be sure to use a spray, like Bactine.
 Antibiotic ointments will prevent the piercing from draining.

 Try tea tree oil

 Tea tree oil has natural antibacterial properties and helps to soothe inflammation.
-You can mix a drop or two of it with a bit of carrier oil, such as coconut oil or jojoba oil, and then gently apply it to your infected cartilage piercing.
-Use tea tree oil two or three times per day.
+You can mix a drop or two with a carrier oil, such as coconut oil or jojoba oil, and then gently apply it to your infected cartilage piercing.
+Use tea tree oil two or three times per day and always make sure it is properly diluted to avoid an allergic reaction.

-If your cartilage piercing infection gets worse or persists for more than a week, you should seek assistance from your piercer or a doctor.
+If your cartilage piercing infection gets worse or persists for more than a week, you should seek medical assistance.

 Infections can spread throughout the cartilage to the rest of your ear, potentially causing long-term damage.
-You may need to get a strong oral antibiotic to prevent this from happening.
+You may require a strong oral antibiotic to prevent this from happening.

 What Happens After A Cartilage Piercing Infection?

 You should continue whichever treatment you were using for a few days after symptoms are gone, to ensure that the infection has been fully treated.
-Then, you can continue your usual cleaning process to prevent another infection from starting.
+If you were prescribed oral antibiotics, make sure to finish the entire course, even if all symptoms have disappeared.

 How To Prevent Cartilage Piercing Infections In The Future